 Wet hopping adds unique flavors and aromas to beer that are not normally found when using hops that have been dried and processed per usual.

 A method of collecting hot break material in the center of the kettle by stirring the wort until a vortex is formed.
 A brewhouse vessel designed to separate hot break trub particles from boiled wort.

-The bittersweet sugar solution obtained by mashing the malt and boiling in the hops, which becomes beer through fermentation.
+The bittersweet sugar solution obtained by mashing the malt and boiling the hops, which become beer through fermentation.

 During the fermentation process, yeast converts the natural malt sugars into alcohol and carbon dioxide gas.